 In July 2015, the Department of Finance issued a consultation in respect of the Tax Treatment of Expenses of Travel and Subsistence for Employees and Office Holders.

-The Institute of Directors in Ireland submitted a response which focuses on the tax treatment of expenses incurred by non-executive directors in travelling to attend board meetings, and seeks to emphasise that the definition of the normal place of work of a non-executive director needs to be updated to reflect the reality of the role.
+The Institute of Directors in Ireland submitted a response which focused on the tax treatment of expenses incurred by non-executive directors in travelling to attend board meetings, and sought to emphasise that the definition of the normal place of work of a non-executive director needs to be updated to reflect the reality of the role.